voodoohop/neural_renderer/README.md

+This repo is forked from [Neural 3D Mesh Renderer](https://github.com/daniilidis-group/neural_renderer).
+I replaced 'AT_CHECK' by 'TORCH_CHECK' in cuda codes to support higher version PyTorch.

 # Neural 3D Mesh Renderer (CVPR 2018)

 This repo contains a PyTorch implementation of the paper [Neural 3D Mesh Renderer](http://hiroharu-kato.com/projects_en/neural_renderer.html) by Hiroharu Kato, Yoshitaka Ushiku, and Tatsuya Harada.